The information on these pages should be used to research health risks and to inform the pre-travel consultation.

 Country-specific diphtheria recommendations are not provided here.
 Diphtheria tetanus and polio are combined in a single vaccine in the UK.
 Therefore, when a tetanus booster is recommended for travellers, diphtheria vaccine is also given.
 Should there be an outbreak of diphtheria in a country, diphtheria vaccination guidance will be provided.

 Those who may be at increased risk of an infectious disease due to their work, lifestyle choice, or certain underlying health problems should be up to date with additional recommended vaccines.
 See the individual chapters of the 'Green Book' Immunisation against infectious disease for further details.

 Please read the information below carefully, as certificate requirements may be relevant to certain travellers only.
 For travellers further details, if required, should be sought from their healthcare professional.

-- There is a low potential for exposure to yellow fever in parts of Zambia (see ‘Some Travellers’ section below).
+- There is a risk of yellow fever transmission in all areas of this country (see ‘Most Travellers’ section below).

-- Under International Health Regulations, a certificate of yellow fever vaccination is required from travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.
+- Under International Health Regulations, a yellow fever vaccination certificate is required for travellers aged 1 year and over arriving from countries with risk of yellow fever transmission and for travellers having transited for more than 4 hours through an airport of a country with risk of yellow fever transmission.

 - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
 As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required.